HadrienGardeur/web-speech-recommended-voices/README.md

 ### General

 * The Web Speech API returns the following fields through the `getVoices()` method: `name`, `voiceURI`, `lang`, `localService` and `default`.
 * While `voiceURI` should be the most consistent way of identifying a voice in theory, in practice this couldn't be further from the truth.
-Most browsers use the same value than `name` for `voiceURI` and do not enforce uniqueness, while Firefox goes into a completely different direction.
+Most browsers use the same value than `name` for `voiceURI` and do not enforce uniqueness.
 * As we'll see in notes for specific browsers/OS, `name` is also inconsistently implemented and can return different values for the same voice on the same device.
 * `localService` indicates if a voice is available for offline use and it seems to be working as expected, which is why the current list of recommended voices doesn't contain that information.
 * `lang` seems to be mostly reliable across implementations, returning a language using BCP 47 language tags, with the main language in downcase and the subtag in uppercase (`pt-BR`).